toshi0383/ipanema/README.md

-Ipanema 🏖
+ipanema 🏖
 ---

-Ipanema is a great partner when you're debugging ipa device install errors.
-Ipanema analyzes and prints useful information from *.ipa file.
+ipanema is a great partner when you're debugging ipa device install errors. ipanema analyzes and prints useful information from *.ipa file.

 # Usage